Sean Nicholas Savage

-Sean Nicholas Savage (born London May 30th, 1986) is a Canadian Singer, Songwriter, and Musical Playwright.
-He has been described by Emilie Friedlander in an article for The Fader as "a singer-songwriter, madcap philosopher, and all-around scene-pillar in the particular freak-flag-flying sector of the Canadian music community.
+Sean Nicholas Savage is a Canadian musician, singer, songwriter, and musical playwright.
+He has been described by Emilie Friedlander in an article for The Fader as "a singer-songwriter, madcap philosopher, and all-around scene-pillar in the particular freak-flag-flying sector of the Canadian music community".
 He is known for his prolific output, poetic lyrics and varied musical style.

-Sean Nicholas Savage has released exclusively on Arbutus Records, and was one of the first artists to join the label after its inception in 2009.
-Savage has had a number of notable collaborations, including a production and vocal credit on Solange's number-one album on the Billboard 200 in the United States.
+Savage has released exclusively on Arbutus Records, and was one of the first artists to join the label after its inception in 2009.
+He has had a number of collaborations, including a production and vocal credit on Solange's number-one album on the Billboard 200 in the United States.